 There are a bunch of apps and sites you can use that will help you find small businesses to support.
 Here’s a short list of some:

 - Independent We Stand’s Locals Only Business Search

 In general, a quick google search of “small businesses near me” should help you find what you’re looking for.

 Support a small business in 1..2..3

-Supporting a small business this holiday season will help boost your community’s economy, provide more job opportunities and give back to those who could really use it.
+Supporting a small business will help boost your community’s economy, provide more job opportunities and give back to those who could really use it.
 It’s not as hard as it looks.
 Just think small when you need to shop, interact with your local small businesses and help spread the word.
 In this case, a little really does go a long way.